 Scars can affect self confidence.
 Although they can’t be completely removed, their appearance can be considerably improved.

-Scarring is the body’s natural response to an injury of the skin.
-In most cases, scarring fades over time, but scar tissue can become red and raised.
-Extreme forms of scarring are known as ‘hypertrophic’ and ‘keloid’ scarring.
-Such scars can not only be unsightly, but also painful, itchy and cause functional impairment.
+A scar is your body’s natural response to injury of the skin.
+For many people a scar fades or is not particularly noticeable, but in some cases the the scar can become red and raised.
+More extreme forms of scarring are known as ‘hypertrophic’ and ‘keloid’ scarring.
+Such scars are not only unsightly but can also be painful, itchy and cause functional impairment.

-Scar revision refers to a variety of techniques which help to improve the appearance and symptoms of scars.
+Scar revision refers to a variety of techniques which can help to improve the appearance or symptoms of scars.
 Every scar must be treated as a unique entity, with a tailor-made treatment plan.
-For some scars, a combination of treatments may be required to achieve the best result.
+For some scars, a combination of treatments may be required to get the best result.

 Am I A Good Candidate For Scar Revision?

-The best candidates for scar revision are those;
+The best candidates for scar revision are patients;

-- Who understand a combination or number of treatments may be required to achieve the best result,
+- Who understand a combination or number of treatments may be required to get the best result

 What Scar Revision Surgery Won’t Do

-It is important to understand scars are permanent and that scar revision will not completely remove the scar.
-It will improve its appearance.
+It is important to understand scars are permanent and that scar revision will not completely remove the scar but improve its appearance.

-Surgical removal of a scar remains one of the most effective treatments for scarring.
-By excising the scar and carefully closing a new wound with plastic surgery techniques, the scar can be significantly improved.
-In some cases, the surgery may be complex involving skin grafts, tissue expansion, flap surgery (in which an adjacent flap of healthy skin is lifted and moved over the scarred area), or injection of the scar with nanofat.
+Surgical removal of a scar remains one of the most effective and immediate treatments for scarring.
+By excising the scar and carefully closing the new wound with plastic surgery techniques, the scar can be significantly improved.
+In some cases, the surgery may be more complex involving skin grafts, tissue expansion, flap surgery (in which an adjacent flap of healthy skin is lifted and moved over the scarred area), injection of the scar with nanofat.

-An improvement will be immediately noticeable, but the final result can take much longer to become apparent.
+You will notice an improvement in your scar immediately, but the final results can take much longer to become visible.
 Scars continue to mature and improve for up to two years following surgery.
-During this time, detailed instructions will be provided on how to care for the scar, and minimise its appearance.
+During this time Mr Karri will instruct you as to the proper care of your scar so as to minimize its appearance.
 Scars are initially very sensitive to sunlight and can tan darker than the surrounding skin, so it is important to wear sunscreen over your new scar for the first six to nine months.